ramonmacias/gophercises/README.md

 This is an exrcise in where I learnt of how to define an API, use a new package for get information of a HTML document, manage a tree structure and also use a the test package from the standard library to run all the samples

+#### Sitemap

+This is an exercise in where I learnt about how to use my own library, I used packages such as http, url or xml and I learnt a new algorithm useful for this exrcises named BFS